Shellars-Schoolhouse/361-AEREcompTechniques-labs/README.md

 * Pretty please don't just downloand and submit my programs.
 I'm a unique idiot, so if your professor looks at your code they'll easily be able to tell no student of theirs would ever conjour these atrocities 🙃.

 **Grades Received**
+*Note: if a comment doesn't make sense I was confused too, most the programs work well, but fail in specific cases*

 * Lab 2: 100/100
   * test